Amwins Brokerage

 Download a Claims Checklist for Severe Weather Damage

-Prior to a Claim
+Prior to a claim

 1. It is always a good idea to read through your policy and review coverage and exclusions prior to a claim so you will know what to expect.
 Keep an updated inventory of all of your property.
 Seemingly insignificant items can add up quickly and should be submitted for review and consideration.